Allport Library and Museum of Fine Arts

 The Allport Library and Museum of Fine Arts is a museum library in Hobart, Tasmania, Australia.
 Managed by Libraries Tasmania, it is located inside the State Library of Tasmania building.
-It represents one of the largest collections of Tasmanian colonial and pre-Colonial life, and also holds a collection of rare British and European porcelain, furniture and books.
+It represents one of the largest collections representing Tasmanian colonial and pre-Colonial life, and also holds a collection of rare British and European porcelain, furniture and books.
 It was opened in 1972 and entrance is free to the public.

 History

 The Allport family settled in Tasmania in 1831.
 A respected family of British lawyers, their family seat of Cedar Court, in Aldridge is today a Grade II listed house.
 Joseph Allport was born as the youngest son of William Allport, and his wife Hannah Curzon, his second marriage.
 Hannah ran a school from the house, where John Glover was drawing teacher.
 In 1831, Joseph Allport emigrated to Tasmania and settled in Broadmarsh, Tasmania.

 His last male descendant, Henry Allport, died in 1965 and left the family home of Cedar Court, Sandy Bay, his extensive personal collections and that of his family, and an endowment for the continued growth of the collection, and establishment of a library.
 In 1972 the collection was moved to an environment controlled storage inside the State Library of Tasmania's 11 story tower.
 It was officially opened on 27 October 1972, by Lady Alexandra Hasluck, wife of the Governor-General.